Bring the Pain

-"Bring the Pain" is a song recorded by the rap artist Method Man.
-It is the first single released from his debut album Tical.
+"Bring the Pain" is a song recorded by American rapper Method Man, released as the first single from his debut album, Tical (1994).

 Comedian Chris Rock named his 1996 tour and television special "Bring the Pain" after this song.
 Method Man is credited in the special's closing credits.
 The song was also featured in the 2002 film 8 Mile.

 Industrial music band Mindless Self Indulgence covered it on their 1999 album, Tight, as did Candiria on their album The COMA Imprint.

 The beat was sampled by Timbaland for a song of the same name on Missy Elliott's Under Construction, which features Method Man.
 Tupac Shakur did an Interpolation of the song on his 1996 album All Eyez on Me on the track No More Pain, and even gave Method Man and RZA credits in the album's liner notes.

 The Chemical Brothers' remix was included in Pitchfork Media's 2010 list of "twenty-five great remixes" of the 1990s.